 At least a few coffee shops, and a clothing retailer this PokéMaster visited were conveniently placed right under these ‘stops,’ and made clear of that fact for people, not unlike myself, cruising the streets for the next catch.
 It didn’t hurt that these shops were purchasing Lure Modules and filling their stops throughout the day either.

 Free Pokémon and outdoor seating, people, but do buy a coffee and biscotti.

 For now, PokéStops are arbitrarily placed based on the skeleton of an older AR game, but when brands get the ability to purchase or develop a stop, don’t be surprised when you come across a branded McPokéStop.

 Let Audiences Interact with your Brand Naturally

 While newsjacking and jumping on the hottest trends may give your brand quick boosts and afford you some relevancy in the moment, my advice to brands is to let users enjoy the experience as authentically as possible.

 Consumers are savvy these days and will easily sniff out a marketing gimmick.

 Here are a few things you can do to capitalize on the trend without disrupting it:

-a.
-I halfway mean this as a joke, but also see this as a prime photo opp.
+- I halfway mean this as a joke but also see this as a prime photo opp.

 The ubiquity and craze surrounding Nintendo’s release could be short-lived, as some are suggesting.
 But while some users may drop off, you can expect a loyal following of players to last.
 The Pokémon franchise has a large fanbase.
 So keep an eye out for those street-wanderers well past the summer months.